 Lifestyle changes

-Avoiding alcohol and substance use can make a big impact on your depression.
-Some people may feel temporary relief from their depression when consuming alcohol or taking drugs, but once these substances wear off, your symptoms can feel more severe.
-They can even make your depression more difficult to treat.
+For example, if you drink alcohol or use substances, avoiding these may have a big impact on your symptoms.
+Some people may feel temporary relief from depression when consuming alcohol or substances, but once they wear off, symptoms can feel more severe.
+They can even make depression more difficult to treat.

-The first step in getting treatment for depression is making an appointment with your general practitioner.
-They can recommend doctors in your area.
+The first step in getting treatment for depression is making an appointment with your primary care doctor or healthcare professional.
+They can recommend mental health professionals in your area.

-If you’re religious, ask your religious leader if they have counselors to recommend.
+If you’re religious, ask your religious leader if they can recommend mental health professionals.
 Some people prefer faith-based counseling, which incorporates their religion into a treatment plan.

 You can also check healthcare databases for therapists, psychiatrists, and counselors.
-These databases can provide you with information such as certifications, accepted insurance providers, and reviews left by other people.
+These databases can provide you with information such as certifications, accepted insurance providers, and user reviews.
 You can start with these databases:

-Sticking to your treatment plan is one of the most important things you can do.
-It’s easy to get discouraged in the first few weeks of treatment, and you may feel like you don’t want to continue.
+Living with depression can be tough, and some days may be better than others.
+But sticking to your treatment plan is one of the most important things you can do.
+You may get discouraged in the first few weeks of treatment, but keep going.
 All types of treatment can take a few months before you notice a difference.

-You should also talk to your therapist about your feelings toward your therapy sessions and your overall treatment plan.
-This allows them to work with you and make changes if your treatment plan isn’t working.
+Talk with to your therapist about your feelings toward your therapy sessions and overall treatment plan.
+This allows them to work with you and make changes if you feel your treatment plan isn’t working.
+Remember, they’re there for you and can serve you best when you’re open and honest with them.

-Finding the right treatment is often a trial-and-error process.
+Keep in mind that finding the right treatment is often a trial-and-error process.
 If one doesn’t work, it’s good to move on.
-If 2 or more months have gone by and you’ve stuck to a treatment but don’t feel any relief from the depression, it’s likely not working for you.
+If 2 or more months have gone by and you’ve stuck to a treatment plan but don’t feel any relief, it’s likely not working for you.
 You should experience relief from depression within 3 months of starting a medication.

 • symptoms have improved, but you still don’t feel like yourself